 On this page:

 For nuclear power reactors, the decommissioning process begins when a licensee decides to permanently cease operations.
-The major steps that make up the reactor decommissioning process are: certification to the NRC of permanent cessation of operations and removal of fuel; submittal and implementation of the post-shutdown decommissioning activities report (PSDAR); submittal and review of the license termination plan (LTP); implementation of the LTP; and completion of decommissioning.
+The major steps that make up the reactor decommissioning process are: certification to the NRC of permanent cessation of operations and removal of fuel; submittal and implementation of the post-shutdown decommissioning activities report (PSDAR); submittal of the license termination plan (LTP); implementation of the LTP; and completion of decommissioning.

-When the licensee has decided to permanently cease operations, it is required to submit a written notification to NRC.
-In addition, the licensee is required to notify NRC in writing once fuel has been permanently removed from the reactor vessel.
+When the licensee has decided to permanently cease operations, it is required to submit a written notification to the NRC.
+In addition, the licensee is required to provide certification to the NRC in writing once fuel has been permanently removed from the reactor vessel.

 Post-Shutdown Decommissioning Activities Report (PSDAR)

-Before or within two years following cessation of operations, the licensee must submit a PSDAR to the NRC and a copy to the affected State(s).
+Before or within two years after cessation of operations, the licensee must submit a PSDAR to the NRC and a copy to the affected State(s).
 The PSDAR must include:

-- A discussion that provides the means for concluding that the environmental impacts associated with the decommissioning activities will be bounded by appropriately issued environmental impact statements (EISs).
+- a discussion that provides the means for concluding that the environmental impacts associated with the decommissioning activities will be bounded by appropriate, previously issued environmental impact statements (EISs).

-- Result in there no longer being reasonable assurance that adequate funds will be available for decommissioning.
+- jeopardize reasonable assurance that adequate funds will be available for decommissioning.

 The regulations in 10 CFR 50.59, "Changes, Tests, and Experiments," allow a reactor licensee to make certain changes to its facility without a license amendment.
-In taking actions permitted under 10 CFR 50.59 following submittal of the PSDAR, the licensee must notify NRC in writing before performing any decommissioning activity inconsistent with, or making any significant schedule change from, those actions and schedules in the PSDAR (10 CFR 50.82(a)(7)).
+In taking actions permitted under 10 CFR 50.59 after submittal of the PSDAR, the licensee must notify NRC in writing before performing any decommissioning activity inconsistent with, or making any significant schedule change from, those actions and schedules in the PSDAR (10 CFR 50.82(a)(7)).

 License Termination Plan (LTP)

-- A supplement to the environmental report describing any new information or significant environmental change associated with the licensee's proposed termination activities.
+- a supplement to the environmental report describing any new information or significant environmental change associated with the licensee's proposed termination activities; and

 In addition, the licensee must demonstrate that the applicable requirements of the License Termination Rule (LTR) will be met.

-NRC will notice receipt of the LTP and make it available for public comment.
-In addition, NRC will hold a public meeting near licensee's facility to discuss the LTP and the LTP review process.
-The review process is similar to that for material and fuel cycle licensees.
-The technical review is guided by NUREG-1700, "Standard Review Plan for Evaluating Nuclear Power Reactor License Termination Plans."
+The NRC will notice receipt of the LTP and make it available for public comment.
+In addition, the NRC will hold a public meeting in the vicinity of the licensee's facility to discuss the LTP and the LTP review process.
+The LTP technical review is guided by NUREG-1700, "Standard Review Plan for Evaluating Nuclear Power Reactor License Termination Plans."
 The LTP is approved by license amendment.

 After approval of the LTP, the licensee or responsible party must complete decommissioning in accordance with the approved LTP.
-The NRC staff will inspect the licensee during decommissioning operations to ensure compliance with the approved LTP.
+The NRC staff will periodically inspect the decommissioning operations at the site to ensure compliance with the LTP.
 These inspections will normally include in-process and confirmatory radiological surveys.

 Completion of Decommissioning